Undesirable Memorization in Large Language Models: A Survey: Influencing factors and dynamics of memorization

 \section{Influencing factors and dynamics of memorization}

-Understanding the factors that influence memorization in LLMs is crucial for developing more efficient, secure, and privacy-preserving systems.
-This section explores various aspects that affect memorization, from model architecture to training processes.
+Understanding the factors that influence memorization in LLMs is a crucial to overcome the undesirabilities of this phenomenon.
+This section explores various aspects that affect memorization, organized into \textit{model-related aspects, training pipeline influences}, and \textit{inference-time causes}.